 A Business GCSE is a nationally recognised work-related qualification designed to provide you with a choice of routes into further education or employment.
 It is made up of two/three vocational units in a particular subject.

 At GCSE students study the following;

-Unit 1; Introduction to Small Business (assessed by a multiple choice exam, 25% of the total qualification)
+Unit 1; Investigating Small Business (assessed by an exam, 50% of the total qualification)

-Unit 2; Investigating Small Business (assessed by controlled assessment, 25% of the total qualification)
+Unit 2; Building a business (assessed by an exam, 50% of the total qualification)

 Unit 3; Building a Business (assessed by a written exam, 50% of the total qualification)

 Developing their knowledge from Unit 1, Unit 3 looks at the challenges that are part of developing from a small firm into a medium-sized company.
 This comprises of the following topics; marketing, meeting customer needs, effective financial management, effective people management and the wider world.